On Testing and Learning Quantum Junta Channels: Abstract

 \section{Abstract}

 We consider the problems of testing and learning quantum $k$-junta channels, which are $n$-qubit to $n$-qubit quantum channels acting non-trivially on at most $k$ out of $n$ qubits and leaving the rest of qubits unchanged.
-We show the following. \begin{enumerate} \item An $\tilde{O}(\sqrt{k})$-query algorithm to distinguish whether the given channel is $k$-junta channel or is \emph{far} from any $k$-junta channels, and a lower bound $\Omega(\sqrt{k})$ on the number of queries; \item An $\tilde{O}\p{4^k}$-query algorithm to learn a $k$-junta channel, and a lower bound $\Omega\p{4^k/k}$ on the number of queries. \end{enumerate} This answers an open problem raised by~\cite{CNY22_juntatesting}.
+We show the following. \begin{enumerate} \item An $O(k)$-query algorithm to distinguish whether the given channel is $k$-junta channel or is \emph{far} from any $k$-junta channels, and a lower bound $\Omega(\sqrt{k})$ on the number of queries; \item An $\tilde{O}\p{4^k}$-query algorithm to learn a $k$-junta channel, and a lower bound $\Omega\p{4^k/k}$ on the number of queries. \end{enumerate} This gives the first junta channel testing and learning results, and partially answers an open problem raised by~\cite{CNY22_juntatesting}.
 In order to settle these problems, we develop a Fourier analysis framework over the space of superoperators and prove several fundamental properties, which extends the Fourier analysis over the space of operators introduced in~\cite{MO10_QBF}.